Soro82/horse-riding/README.md

 The images were downloaded from Pexels.
 I used resizepixel.com to reduce the size of my images.
 Convert images from jpg to webp using pixelied.com.
+The paragraph about show jumping was copied from www.horseandhound.co.uk The paragraph about cross country horse riding was copied from www.wikipedia.com The paragraph about hacking was copied from www.horseandhound.co.uk The paragraph about dressage was copied from www.horsesportireland.com